HireFrederick/frederick_api_gem/README.md

 ### Using Headers

-`JsonApiClient::Resource` exposes a way to add headers that is written over in the `with_access_token` method.
-An example use case is adding an `X-Universal-Customer` header.
+`Resource.with_access_token` is extended to take headers in the method `Resource.with_access_token_and_headers`.
+This is useful when we need to pass the universal customer to services that accept it.

 ```ruby
 access_token = '9jsdo320fjfkfdksls30dfdcd919bcaa1b7804dbbebda0'
 headers = { 'X-Universal-Customer': '{"source_platform":"mindbody","source_location_id":"1","source_customer_id":"77"}' }

 FrederickAPI::V2::CommunicationTemplate.with_access_token_and_headers(access_token, headers) do
   template = FrederickAPI::V2::CommunicationTemplate.create(template_attributes)